BonnyAD9/uamp/ROADMAP.md

 # Roadmap

 ## v0.1.2
-- Don't block when loading songs
+- don't save when unncecesary
 - More actions to CLI
     - all control messages
 - Fade play/puse